 The Seattle Children's Museum was custom-built for kids to peep into the adult world.
 From grocery shopping and theatre to kitchens and DIY stations, a visit to this museum is sure to be a fun stop for families.
 The exhibits are designed for children from the ages of six months to six years.

-►Check out our Getting Around in Seattle to find out about expat transport options in the city.
+►Check out our Getting Around in Seattle page to find out about expat transport options in the city.

 Are you an expat living in Seattle?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Seattle.
 Please contact us if you'd like to contribute.